rcoh/rcoh-dot-me-v2/content/posts/no-magic-regular-expressions.md

 That's it!
 If you take this Scala code you'll be able to generate parse trees for any regular expression that meets the spec.
 The resulting data structures will be trees.

 Now that we can convert our regular expressions into syntax trees, we're well underway to being able to evaluate them.
-I wrote about the next steps [in part 2](http://rcoh.svbtle.com/regular-expressions-part-2).
-As always, the [code](https://www.github.com/rcoh/toyregex) is on Github.
+I wrote about the next steps [in part 2](posts/no-magic-regular-expressions-part-2).
+As always, the [code](https://www.github.com/rcoh/toyregex) is on GitHub.

+***
+{{% subscribe %}}